Marvel's Netflix television series: Integration with Marvel Studios

 In January 2021, Feige said "never say never" to potentially reviving the series, but Marvel Studios was focused on their new Disney+ series announced at that time.
 He also said "everything is on the board" in terms of the characters reappearing in Marvel Studios properties, and felt there were "some great characters and actors" from the Netflix series.
 In December 2021, Feige revealed that any upcoming Marvel Studios projects featuring Daredevil would have Cox reprise his role as the character, with the actor first appearing in the film Spider-Man: No Way Home (2021).
 Henwick said Cox had known about the potential to reprise his role for Marvel Studios years prior.
 Additionally, D'Onofrio first reprised his role as Kingpin in the Disney+ series Hawkeye (2021).

-In March 2022, a Daredevil reboot series was reported to be in development, with Feige and Chris Gary serving as producers.
+In March 2022, a Daredevil reboot series from Marvel Studios was reported to be in development, with Feige and Chris Gary serving as producers.
 The series was confirmed to be in development for Disney+ in late May, with Matt Corman and Chris Ord attached as head writers and executive producers.
 The series, titled Daredevil: Born Again, was officially announced in July, with Cox and D'Onofrio confirmed to return.
 Bernthal also reprises his role in Born Again.
 Ahead of Cox's appearance in Echo, which released in January 2024, Marvel Studios' head of streaming Brad Winderbaum acknowledged that Marvel Studios had previously been "a little bit cagey" about what was part of their Sacred Timeline, noting how there had been the corporate divide between what Marvel Studios created and what Marvel Television created.
 He continued that as time has passed, Marvel Studios has begun to see "how well integrated the [Marvel Television] stories are" and personally felt "confident" in saying Daredevil was part of the Sacred Timeline.
 Marvel Studios began looking at the Netflix series as a more integral part to the MCU once Born Again underwent a creative overhaul in September 2023, which now served as more of a continuation from the Netflix series and saw additional Daredevil actors reprising their role.
 With Echos release, all of the Netflix series were retroactively added to the MCU Disney+ timeline, and were placed primarily alongside the Phase Two and Phase Three content of the MCU.